When you need prescription glasses to get around in your everday life, the idea of jumping in water either blind or blurry can be very intimidating!

 Commonly the most confusing and stress-inducing part of the process is figuring out what lenses will most closely match your current prescription.
 We can usually help you out if have difficulty with following the steps below, or you can contact your eye doctor.

 First, get your most current prescription numbers.
 The important ones are for Sphere (Sph) and Cylinder (Cyl).

 Sphere is the amount of correction needed to correct for the weakness in your diopter.
-Cylinder is the degree of astimatism.
-Or, which does your eye more closesly resemble?
+Cylinder is the degree of astigmatism.
+Or, which does your eye more closely resemble?
 A Football or a Soccer ball?